 Let’s first review how to create a schema change from console directly.

-Stay in Bytebase console, go to
+Stay in Bytebase console, go to Sample Project

 .
-Click the checkbox forhr_prod
+Click the checkbox for hr_prod

-and click Edit Schema. -
+and click Edit Schema.

 Switch Raw SQL, paste the following SQL statement and click Preview issue.